under construction This page still under construction. Don't look yet. Or you can look, but be warned it's unfinished.

 Because we are interested in research in statistics, we are interested in research programming, which these days means R. The amazing number of packages on CRAN and BioConductor show the research importance of R.

-At the end of this course, each student should be proficient at writing R packages, a lot more proficient than the faculty of the School of Statistics, only three of which have packages on CRAN.
+At the end of this course, each student should be proficient at writing R packages, a lot more proficient than some faculty members of the School of Statistics.

 Projects